Bethlem Royal Hospital: Medical regime

-The year 1634 is typically interpreted as denoting the divide between the mediaeval and early modern administration of Bethlem.
+The year 1634 is typically interpreted as denoting the divide between the medieval and early modern administration of Bethlem.
 It marked the end of the day-to-day management by an old-style keeper-physician and its replacement by a three-tiered medical regime composed of a non-resident physician, a visiting surgeon and an apothecary, a model adopted from the royal hospitals.
 The medical staff were elected by the Court of Governors and, in a bid to prevent profiteering at the expense of patients that had reached its apogee in Crooke's era, they were all eventually salaried with limited responsibility for the financial affairs of the hospital.
 Personal connections, interests and occasionally royal favour were pivotal factors in the appointment of physicians, but by the measure of the times appointees were well qualified as almost all were Oxford or Cambridge graduates and a significant number were candidates for or fellows of the Royal College of Physicians.
 Although the posts were strongly contested, nepotistic appointment practices played a significant role.
 The election of James Monro as physician in 1728 marked the beginning of a 125-year Monro family dynasty extending through four generations of fathers and sons.
 Family influence was also significant in the appointment of surgeons but absent in that of apothecaries.

 The office of physician was largely an honorary and charitable one with only a nominal salary.
 As with most hospital posts, attendance was required only intermittently and the greater portion of the income was derived from private practice.
 Bethlem physicians, maximising their association with the hospital, typically earned their coin in the lucrative "trade in lunacy" with many acting as visiting physicians to, presiding over, or even, as with the Monros and their predecessor Thomas Allen, establishing their own mad-houses.
 Initially both surgeons and apothecaries were also without salary and their hospital income was solely dependent upon their presentation of bills for attendance to the Court of Governors.
 This system was frequently abused and the bills presented were often deemed exorbitant by the Board of Governors.
 The problem of financial exploitation was partly rectified in 1676, when surgeons received a salary, and from the mid-eighteenth century elected apothecaries were likewise salaried and normally resident within the hospital.
 Dating from this latter change, the vast majority of medical responsibilities within the institution were undertaken by the sole resident medical officer, the apothecary, owing to the relatively irregular attendance of the physician and surgeon.